MG-RAST/DRISEE/README.md

 INSTALLATION
 ===

-Unzip the contents of DRISEE.zip into your folder of choice.
+Download and place the three main "script files" into your folder of choice (listed below).
 A location in your PATH makes the most sense; alternatively, add the location to your PATH.
-When it is unzipped, you will find three files:

-       drisee.py           		(the main driving script)
-       seq_length_stats.py 		(an accessory script)
-       run_find_steiner.pl 		(an accessory script)
+       drisee.py           		(the main driving script - a main script file) seq_length_stats.py 		(an accessory script - a main script file) run_find_steiner.pl 		(an accessory script - a main script file)

-       DRISEE_requirements_check.sh 	(an accessory script)
+       DRISEE_requirements_check.sh 	(an accessory script - non-required tool to check for requrements)

 You can run DRISEE_requirements_check.sh to perform a simple check that will determine if your system has the software requirements listed above.
 From a command prompt in the folder containing